JasonInd/ChatGPT-DiscordBot/README.md

 `/delete-conversation [conversationID] [delete_all (optional)]` - Delete a conversation, set delete_all to true to delete all conversations

-### EdgeGPT browserless - `bot2.py`
+### EdgeGPT Browserless - `bot3.py`

-`/chat (message) [new_conversation (optional)]` Talk to edgeGPT and get a response that has internet access - you will get references from where the answer gets the information.
+`/chat (message) [new_conversation (optional)]` Talk to EdgeGPT and get a response that has internet access - you will get references from where the answer gets the information.
 Set new_conversation to true if you want to start a new conversation.

 ## Setup